 Who we serve

-The BackPack Program serves more than 1,100 students in 43 schools across 4 counties.
+The BackPack Program serves more than 1,500 students in 15 school districts across our 6 county service area

 The BackPack Program continues to grow.
 We are excited to talk to potential new BackPack partner schools about enrolling in the BackPack Program throughout the school year.